KrishT97/trashtrek/README.md

 More information on problem-solving implementations in the **_guide_** folder of the repository.

-An example of routing abstraction:
+An example of a routing abstraction:

 <img src="https://github.com/KrishT97/trashtrek/blob/main/extras/routing_example.gif" width="600" height="320"/>